-I have a decade of experience behind me now and have worked with some amazing co-workers who have helped me improve my confidence and see myself differently.
+I have fifteen years of experience behind me now and have worked with some amazing co-workers who have helped me improve my confidence and see myself differently.
 For me, the turning point came when I shifted my perspective of myself from the negative to the positive.
 Instead of focussing on my weaknesses I identified my strengths and began seeing myself as more of an authentic type of conservationist and in doing so I levelled up.
 My purpose was not about highly effective administration – it was about people.
 I think I just let go of who I thought other people expected me to be and started to embrace the skills I have that can add value to whatever I’m working on.
 I saw myself more as a unique piece in the jigsaw of the skillset of the whole team rather than striving to replicate something that doesn’t really exist.
 Importantly, I also learnt that my potential wasn’t limited by my position in the organisation and that I could lead change all around me in different ways.

 When Barry describes inside-out leadership he talks about how you must lead yourself effectively to gain the legitimacy to lead others.
 This was my first step to achieving this.
 Once I was able to take myself more seriously, I gained confidence that others would too – the people in the middle circle of Barry’s inside-out leadership model.

-On reflection, over the last ten years I have worked with literally thousands of people, and the number of lovely people who show a genuine interest in the messages I’ve tried to get across have far outweighed any negativity that has come my way.
+On reflection, over the last fifteen years I have worked with literally thousands of people, and the number of lovely people who show a genuine interest in the messages I’ve tried to get across have far outweighed any negativity that has come my way.
 I have experienced kindness, support, reassurance and empathy, and every mistake, embarrassing moment or finding myself out of my depth have only strengthened my resolve to do and become better.
 I should not have worried as much as I did in the early stages of my career; we can all fix our weaknesses over time, but we don’t always use our strengths to their full potential from the start.
 As I say, I still have my career demons but these days they don’t hold me back to the same degree.